How Much Does Purchasing a Phone System Cost for Small Business?

 Depending on your small business structure, some or all of your business users may require phones with many optional features fully included.

 Redundancy, in technical terms, can be used interchangeably with the business euphemism of having “Plan B.” Your company’s redundancy needs can vary according to just how critical voice services are to your business’s operations.
 If you’re completely unable to function without voice services, you may require redundancy that can quickly restore your phone service in the event of an outage with minimal interruptions.

 The phone system you select can affect the costs of your hardware, maintenance, and installation.
 It can also dictate the pricing of any add-on services you’re hoping to include.

-Many small businesses are opting for Voice over IP (VoIP) services, which can save significant money over traditional phone systems while maintaining the high voice quality your customers expect.
+Almost all businesses are opting for Voice over IP (VoIP) services, which can save significant money over traditional phone systems while maintaining the high voice quality your customers expect.
 Whether you ultimately select traditional voice providers or VoIP, your system selection should include attention to the following factors: